 ” How many people have you been able to talk to today, Audrey?

 Phew … During my very first survey, I greatly minimized this aspect: reaching people or planning calls and meetings can be very difficult.

 When possible, plan your interviews in advance.
 Ask for help if needed.

-3 – Become familiar with the subject of this customer survey.
+3 – Become familiar with the subject of this client interview.

 It goes without saying: before doing your first interview, make sure you know the topic and the organization as best you can.
 Read, ask questions.
 Know the strategic and political issues, if applicable.

 4 – Know a minimum of information about your respondents (bio, post, etc.).

 This point follows from the previous one.
 I strongly encourage you to obtain a minimum of information on each of the respondents to your client interview, whether it is internal or external.
 Your exchanges will only be smoother.

 During an interview, you should be in active listening at any time and offer equivalent treatment to all your respondents.
 This state of mind can be demanding.
 Thus, I encourage you to know your limits, which are specific to each one.
 Do not exceed them, your last interlocutors of the day would be penalized.